equinor/appsec-fundamentals-secret-scanning/ex-10/readme.md

 There are several tools out there.
 Currently we focus on the open source versions.

+## Free Github Secret Scanning and Push Protection for "public" repositories

+- Please note that Github have a free [secret scanning feature](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) available for **public** repos
+- This includes an option for "push_protection" that will stop push events that contanins a secret
+- We recommend that teams read up on this feature, the [patterns](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns) it support, and enable it for their public repos

 ## We are done

 Now you